THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 We particularly enjoy the crepe station.
 All the usual breakfast favorites are available.
 If you need your fix of Mickey Waffles with Chocolate Chips you will not be disappointed.

 The quality of the food is not as high as some of the other Disney character breakfasts.
-However, the characters are really good and it is a good chance to spend some time interacting with them.
+However, the characters at Cape May are really good and it is a good chance to spend some time interacting with them.

 If you are able to use a park ticket the best idea is to plan a visit to Cape May when you are going to be visiting Epcot.
 You can finish breakfast and enter the park through the World Showcase entrance.
 This gets you either to World Showcase as one of the first people there (if you arrive after 11 am) or to the furthest end of Epcot before the crowds arrive if you get there a little earlier.
 Of course this is one of the restaurants outside the park so you can visit without a ticket.